gapsc-us/EP4IDD/README.md

 ## GET STARTED
 To use the code download the files.
 You will find three folders whose name start with "Simulations".
 Each folder correspond to the simulation contained in the three citations above:

-- SimulationsMIMO to citation 1
+- SimulationsMIMO to reference 1
-- SimulationsKSEP to citation 2
+- SimulationsKSEP to reference 2
-- SumulationsDEPeq to citation 3
+- SumulationsDEPeq to reference 3

 The folder ParityCheckMatrix contains some LDPC parity matrices used.